-Sustainability is about ensuring we don't create irreversible impacts or use so many resources that others in the future suffer at our expense.
-It's about thinking of the future today and making sure that we protect the health of ourselves and the ecosystems we depend upon.
-Done well, it can also ensure that our actions are cost effective, delivering economic and public health benefits, creating jobs, and cutting spending on energy.
+Sustainability is about ensuring we don't create irreversible impacts or use so many resources so that others suffer at our expense.
+It's about thinking of the future today and making sure that we protect

 As a Council we recognise that we have an important part to play in acting on climate change and becoming more sustainable through our combined role as a community leader, a service provider, and an estate manager.
 We want to do as much as we can to treasure our environment and community and ensure resilience in the face of a changing world.
 There is no denying that if we are to create a new, more sustainable way of living, significant changes will be needed in the way we travel, use energy, and consume materials and food.